1–2 spots available for Q2 · Claim yours

 • Smaller and more expensive hiring pool in 2026 compared to Laravel and Node

-• Slower raw performance per request than Go or Node (though rarely the bottleneck)
+• Slower raw performance per request than Go or Node, though it is rarely the bottleneck

 • Less momentum than Laravel among new developer cohorts; the Stack Overflow Developer Survey shows Rails usage flat or declining

 Scaling story.
 Proven at massive scale.
 Shopify processes billions of dollars a year on Rails.
-The scaling work is the same as any framework: caching, sharding, queues, services.
-Rails does not hold you back; the smaller hiring pool does.
+The scaling work matches any framework: caching, sharding, queues, services.
+Rails does not hold you back.
+The smaller hiring pool does.

 Side-by-side comparison